Marco Sturm

-Marco Johann Sturm (born September 8, 1978) is a German professional ice hockey coach and former winger who played in the National Hockey League and Deutsche Eishockey Liga.
-He is currently the Head Coach of the Ontario Reign.
+Marco Johann Sturm (born September 8, 1978) is a German professional ice hockey coach and former player who is the head coach for the Boston Bruins of the National Hockey League (NHL).
+As a forward, he played in the National Hockey League and Deutsche Eishockey Liga from 1995 to 2013.

 Sturm began his career with the German club EV Landshut, playing with the team from 1995 to 1997.
-Selected 21st overall in the 1996 NHL Entry Draft by the San Jose Sharks, he played his rookie season with the team in 1997–98.
+Selected 21st overall in the 1996 NHL entry draft by the San Jose Sharks, he played his rookie season with the team in 1997–98.
 After eight-and-a-half seasons with the Sharks, he was traded to the Boston Bruins as part of a package deal for Joe Thornton in November 2005.
 Sturm remained with Boston until 2010–11, when he split the campaign with the Los Angeles Kings and Washington Capitals.
 He signed with the Vancouver Canucks as an unrestricted free agent in July 2011, but was quickly traded to the Florida Panthers less than a month into the subsequent season.

 A one-time NHL All-Star (1999), Sturm established himself as a consistent 20-goal scorer in the league, achieving the mark seven of eight times between 2001–02 and 2009–10.
 He was the most productive German player in the league until Leon Draisaitl surpassed him in 2021.
 Internationally, Sturm competed for Germany in four IIHF World Championships, two Winter Olympics and one World Cup.

 Playing career

 EV Landshut (1995–1997)

 After playing in EV Landshut's junior program in Germany, he joined the club's premier Deutsche Eishockey Liga team for the 1995–96 season.
 At 17 years old, he recorded 12 goals and 32 points over 47 games as a rookie.
 On a team basis, EV Landshut came within three points of the regular season title.
-During the off-season, he was selected by the San Jose Sharks in the first round, 21st overall, of the 1996 NHL Entry Draft.
+During the off-season, he was selected by the San Jose Sharks in the first round, 21st overall, of the 1996 NHL entry draft.
 Returning to Germany for one more season with EV Landshut, he improved to 16 goals and 43 points over 46 games, ranking fourth in team scoring.